Salish Sea Communities Fight Back against Fossil Fuels

 Unfortunately, the Board ruled in favor of Skagit County and Tesoro, but it did so in an unprecedented way.
 In a normal case, the Board would hear from experts, weigh the evidence, and make independent legal conclusions about the adequacy of the County’s environmental review.
 But instead, the Board simply decided that our clients could not challenge the adequacy of the environmental review at all because they didn’t challenge Tesoro’s first permit.

-Oliver Stiefel, the staff attorney representing the coalition, says: “Major infrastructure projects like this one, which pose significant environmental impacts for years to come, are exactly the reason we have laws in place requiring robust and and comprehensive environmental review.
+Oliver Stiefel, the staff attorney representing the coalition, said: “Major infrastructure projects like this one, which pose significant environmental impacts for years to come, are exactly the reason we have laws in place requiring robust and and comprehensive environmental review.
 Our clients are entitled to their day in court .”